JakubPiksa/JakubPiksa/README.md

 ### 💼 React Developer | Founder @ O&K softDev | Passionate about web technologies

 Welcome to my GitHub!
-I specialize in **React.js** and modern web development, with a growing interest in backend technologies.
+I specialize in **React.js** and modern web development, with a growing interest in backend and mobile technologies.
 My goal is to create clean, efficient, and user-friendly applications while continuously learning and improving my skills.

 ---